SanderVocke/winmm_midi_rename/README.md

 }
 ```
 Walkthrough of the config:
 - "log": sets a file to log to.
 This is optional but can be helpful when debugging rules.
+Ensure that your default user has permission to create/write this file.
+Often in installed application folders (e.g. Program Files on windows), this is not the case.
 - "popup": true / false.
 If true or absent, or if this config was not found, a popup will be shown with debug info before the application starts.
 Useful for debugging DLL loading issues and/or configuration issues.
 - "rules": an array of rule objects which determine which devices should be modified and how:
   - "match_name", "match_direction" (in/out, referring to whether it's an input or output device), "match_man_id" (manufacturer ID), "match_prod_id" (product ID), "match_driver_version" will compare the given properties (as in the midiXXXGetDeviceCaps structure).
 In a single rule, matching on all of the given keys (they are ANDed, not ORed) will result in a match.
 Note that "match_name" is a regex (although capturing groups and printing them in the replacement is not supported).